All trails on this page are still closed or unreachable due to major fires in 2017, 2020, and 2021.

 The amenities at Camp Nelson are pretty basic: there’s a bar/restaurant with a nice outdoor patio, an upscale 12-room motel with a usually deserted conference center, and a small grocery and hardware store.

-Starting in a creekside sequoia grove in the Belknap Complex, this hike makes a steep climb to a second, high-elevation sequoia grove.
+Starts in a creekside sequoia grove in the Belknap Complex and climbs steeply to a second, high-elevation sequoia grove.
 Although only about three-quarters of a mile of trail passes through the upper grove, it’s exceptionally scenic and open.

-The Nelson Trail, which is popular with mountain bikers, runs through a densely-wooded, canyon-bottom sequoia grove in the Belknap Complex.
+This popular mountain biking trail runs through a densely-wooded, canyon-bottom sequoia grove in the Belknap Complex.
 The sequoias are somewhat widely scattered.

-Another trail popular with mountain bikers, the Freeman Creek Trail descends to a lowland sequoia grove.
-Most of the sequoias are at the end of the trail.
+Descends to a lowland sequoia grove.
+Most of the sequoias are at the bottom of the trail.

-This is actually a drivable dirt road.
-It’s kind of a dull hike since the sequoias are concentrated in a few small areas, but it’s possible to just drive to the best parts.
+A drivable dirt road that’s kind of a dull hike since the sequoias are concentrated in a few small areas, but it’s possible to just drive to the best parts.

 The sequoias in this remote grove are few and far between.
 The most notable sight is a cluster of about a dozen large, old trees, which can be reached by taking this hike on an old logging road.